pendo-io/pendo-mobile-sdk/api-documentation/native-ios-apis.md

 > No action is taken if the visitor and account IDs don’t change when calling the startSession API during an ongoing session.

-> If setup API failed, startSession API will also fail, and the SDK will not start.
-Also, make sure to call startSession API when internet is available, because after 3 failed attempts the SDK will stop trying to connect to the server.
+> If the setup API fails, the startSession API will also fail, and the SDK will not initialize.
+To ensure proper functionality, always call the startSession API when an active internet connection is available.
+After three failed connection attempts, the SDK will stop trying to connect to the server.

 > If startSession API is successful, the SDK posts a notification called "kPNDDidSuccessfullyInitializeSDKNotification".